pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 	[+] operatingsystem : Windows 11 Pro
 ```

-> The argument `userAccountControl:1.2.840.113556.1.4.803:=524288` in `ADSearch.exe` is the representation of searching for unconstrained delegation objects.
+💡 *The argument `userAccountControl:1.2.840.113556.1.4.803:=524288` in `ADSearch.exe` is the representation of searching for unconstrained delegation objects.*
+{: .notice--info}

 [`SharpView.exe`](https://github.com/tevora-threat/SharpView) is another tool for domain enumeration and it was designed to be a C# port of PowerView.
 Therefore, it has pretty much the same functionality.
 However, one downside is that it doesn't have the same piping ability as PowerShell.